riverford/locket/README.md

    ;; optional - set to true to log all transitions :debug? false

-   ;; optional - set behaviours for when events fire which do not have valid transitions from the current state ;;  :warn - prints a warning message to the console ;;  :prevent - prevent the reframe event from firing :on-invalid-transition #{:warn :prevent}})
+   ;; optional - behaviours for when events fire that do not have valid transitions from the current state ;;  :warn - prints a warning message to the console ;;  :prevent - prevent the reframe event from firing :on-invalid-transition #{:warn :prevent}})